tomwey2/ai-coding-agent-langchain-flask/README.md

   - **Bugfixer:** Diagnoses stack traces and applies targeted, minimal fixes to resolve errors.

   - **Analyst:** Operates in read-only mode to perform code reviews, answer queries, or map out dependencies.

+  - **Tester:** Executes unit tests in order to ensure the code is functioning as expected.

 * **Hybrid Tool Execution:** The agents utilize a dual-layer toolset: the Model Context Protocol (MCP) for deep analysis and context retrieval, combined with Local Python execution for direct file I/O operations.